rbind/yutani/content/post/2018-06-09-plot-osm-tiles.md

 ### `zoom`

 Zoom parameter is an integer number from 0 to 19.
 If `zoom` is 0, there's only one tile.
 Likewise 2 x 2 tiles for zoom `1`, 4 x 4 tiles for zoom `2`, and so on.
-Then, which one to choose?
+Then, which one sould I choose?
 This can be roughly determined based on the size of the bbox (boundary box) of the `sf` object.

 ```r